Laura Fuentes

 What are the Best Potatoes for Mashed Potatoes?

-Russet potatoes are fluffy and soft, with a mild taste that absorbs the other ingredients’ flavors.
-Yukon Gold Potatoes have a rich and creamy texture with an irresistible buttery taste, making them another great choice to mash.
+While you can mash any potato variety; Russet and Yukon gold potatoes are higher in starch, yielding a smoother and creamier texture.
+Russet potatoes are fluffy and soft, with a mild taste that absorbs the other flavors.
+Yukon gold potatoes have a rich and creamy texture with an irresistible buttery taste, making them another great choice to mash.

 Can You Make Mashed Potatoes Ahead of Time?

-You can save time by washing, peeling, and cutting the potatoes ahead of time.
-Once you do this, soak them in a bowl with water and refrigerate for up to a day.
+Save time by washing, peeling, and cutting the potatoes ahead of time.
+Once done, soak them in a bowl with water and refrigerate for up to a day.
 This will help to prevent the potatoes from browning.
+The smaller the potatoes, the less they will last soaked in water without breaking apart, so consider cutting them into large pieces.

 How to Keep Mashed Potatoes Warm

-If you made a delicious batch of mashed potatoes but aren’t ready to serve them, put them in an oven-safe 9×13 baking dish, cover them with foil, and keep them warm in the oven at 200F or your lowest bake setting.
+If you aren't ready to serve these Southern mashed potatoes, put them in an oven-safe 9×13 baking dish, cover them with foil, and keep them warm in the oven at 200F or your lowest bake setting.
+When the rest of your meal is ready, transfer to your serving dish (or not) and garnish them with freshly chopped chives.

 How to Store Leftover Mashed Potatoes

-Should you have leftovers, once cooled, transfer the mashed potatoes into an airtight container or zip bag and keep them in the fridge for up to 4 days.
+Once cooled, transfer the mashed potatoes into an airtight container or zip bag and keep them in the fridge for up to 4 days.
+You can also use leftovers to make these delicious loaded mashed potato cups and give them a totally new vibe!

 How to Reheat Mashed Potatoes

-These southern mashed potatoes can taste as good as the day you made them with the reheating tips below.
+These Southern mashed potatoes can taste as good as the day you made them with the reheating tips below.

 In the microwave: use a microwave-safe dish with a lid on and provide a small vent in a corner for the air to escape.
 Reheat the potatoes on high, in 60-second intervals, stirring them so they reheat evenly.